zxlim/ST2512-C/README.md

-#C Programming Assignment
+#ST2512: Programming in Security - C Programming Assignment
-Singapore Polytechnic ST2512: Programming in Security - C Programming Assignment
+#####NOTE: The files to work on is inside the folder "Source Code".

 ##Basics on how to use GitHub
 [Click here](https://www.youtube.com/watch?v=0fKg7e37bQE)